ranjan2601/Gender-Recognition-in-Real-Time/README.md

 # Gender-Recognition-in-Real-Time
-Detect Gender through UTK Dataset
+Detecting Gender through UTK Dataset
+- Using CNN's to train the model.
+- Real time gender detection using OpenCV.